 Tiredness, or fatigue, means having less energy than usual.
 You feel exhausted, either mentally, physically, or both.
 Tiredness is a normal part of life but if it persists, it may suggest a medical problem.

 We have all experienced tiredness (fatigue) at some point.
 Usually there's a good reason for it ...
 A new baby keeping you up at night, having a bit of a cold, a late night out on the town, or (less enjoyably) long hours at work.
 Tiredness that drags on for no apparent reason, however, can be a real problem, and it's incredibly common.
-About 6 in every 100 people going to see their GP are there because they feel tired.
+One UK survey of over 15,000 people found that 10-18% of those who replied reported tiredness that lasted for one month or longer, and a study looking at GP databases found that around 1.5% of the population report new tiredness every year.
 It's so common that GPs have an acronym for it ...
 TATT, which means "tired all the time".

 What are the causes of tiredness?

 Physical causes of tiredness